szoftveres/RF_Microwave/radar/README.md

 ### Simulation

-In the below simulation "field", the shapes are equally reflective:
+In the below simulation "field"; every bright pixel is equally reflective:

 ![sar_scenery](sar_scenery.png)

-When an imaginary radar antenna (with simulated beam pattern) is brought across the horizontal axis, each point in the field of the antenna shows up on the return 1D plot by its distance.
-Generally, the distance between the antenna and the point follow a parabolid shape (Pythagorean distance) as a function of the antenna location; the point is closest to the antenna when they line up laterally with each other.
+After bringing an imaginary radar antenna (with simulated beam pattern) across the field on the lower horizontal (X) axis, each point in the field of the antenna shows up on the return 1D plot by its distance.
+Generally, the distance between the antenna and a point follows a parabolid shape (Pythagorean distance) as a function of the antenna location; the point is closest to the antenna when they line up laterally with each other.

+ Since the antenna has some simulated (Gaussian) forward directivity, the intensity of the echo fades away as the antenna moves away laterally from a point.

-This image shows the distance of individual points from the antenna, as a function of antenna location on the horizontal axis:
+This image shows the distance of individual points from the antenna, as a function of antenna location on the horizontal axis.

 ![sar_radarecho](sar_radarecho.png)

-The simplest way of creating a 2D image is by projecting the individual points in a 2D space by the same Pythagorean geometry (and same simulated antenna pattern) as during the simulation of scanning the original field, and correlating them; i.e. the more "hits" a point gets in a 2D space (seen from more antenna locations), the brighter it will be on the image.
+The simplest way of creating a 2D image is by projecting the individual points in a 2D space by the same Pythagorean geometry (and same simulated antenna pattern) that was used during the simulation of scanning the original field, and correlating them; i.e. the more "hits" a point gets in a 2D space at the intersections of projection circles from the antenna locations (seen from more antenna "angles"), the brighter it will be on the image.
 This correlation process highlights objects at their location in the image:

 ![sar_correlated](sar_correlated.png)